Accommodation of Disabilities

 Pursuant to the ADA, MICA will provide reasonable accommodation(s) for qualified employees with disabilities.
 An accommodation is not reasonable if it poses an undue hardship to the College.

-An employee with a disability is responsible for making a request for accommodation, in writing, to their Human Resources Specialist and providing appropriate documentation.
+An employee with a disability is responsible for making a request for accommodation by calling the Hartford directly at 1-888-301-5615 and providing appropriate documentation.